lblod/app-decide/README.md

 ### Use Case 0.0: Building up the Data Space

 This use case retrieves decisions from a data source, and maps the decisions to the European Legislation Identifier (ELI) standard.
-For each city, a specific conversion pipeline is defined, because the input data sources are heterogeneous.
+Because the input data sources are heterogeneous a specific conversion pipeline is defined for each city.

 #### OSLO (Ghent)